 Once information is compiled in that central database, leaders gain cross-departmental visibility that empowers them to analyze various scenarios, discover process improvements and generate major efficiency gains.
 That translates to cost savings and better productivity as people spend less time digging for needed data.

 ERP has evolved from a human resource management application to a tool that spans IT management.
 That’s why for many users, an ERP is a “do it all” system that performs everything from the entry of sales orders to customer service.
-In addition, it attempts to integrate the suppliers and customers with the manufacturing environment of the organisation.
+In addition, it attempts to integrate the suppliers and customers within the organisation.

 ERP belongs to a category of business software, but its systems comprise various modules, each addressing a specific business requirement.
 The names and numbers of modules in an ERP system provided by various software vendors may differ.
 The most popular modules of ERP target: